mcclown/home-assistant-custom-components/README.md

 A digital sensor and monitoring system for aquariums and ponds.

-Alpha quality component currently but low risk, as it's pretty simple, so it should get upgrade quickly.
+Alpha quality component but low risk, as it's pretty simple.
+With some testing it should be beta quality shortly.
 Built on top of another module of mine, [pyseneye](https://github.com/mcclown/pyseneye).

 * Support for these devices by plugging them in directly to the device that is running Home-Assistant.
 No need for a machine running the Seneye Connect App, or the Seneye Web Server.
 * Support for pH, NH3 and temperature readings, support will be added for light reading shortly for Seneye Reef devices.